discipl/core/README.md

 4 Solutions apply the Discipl Pattern;
 5 We respect the current legal frameworks

-There's a lot to do to make this work.
-The current world is not really incentivised to make this happen though the transition harbours great opportunities for conservative entities finding security in holdng on to this "old" world too.
+There's a lot to do to make this work, even as proof of concept.
+The current world is not really incentivised to make this happen, though the transition harbours great opportunities for conservative entities finding security in holding on to this "old" world too.
 To experiment with the required technology we are creating a reference implementation of a software stack that could bootstrap this new world.

-Discipl Core is the most bottom layer of this giving vendor independent access to the world of (both personal as distributed) storage, self sovereign identification and authentication functionalities.
-It provides a single context dependent source of verifiable linked data channels kept in any platform that can hold such data (every platform with it's own specific characteristics).
+Discipl Core the most bottom layer of this stack, implementing vendor independent (both personal as distributed) storage, self sovereign identification and authentication functionalities.
+It provides a single context dependent source of verifiable linked data channels kept in any platform that can hold such data (every platform with it's own specific characteristics), and use those platform in a hybrid way.

-Even if you have a hard time accepting the vision above, Discipl Core is an innovative project that focuses on communication through personal claims of self sovereign entities as a lean, simple to use and learn technology that is the result of combining Linked Data, Open Data, Open Government, Verifiable Credential and Distributed Ledger concepts and trends without trying to reinvent wheels.
+On itself, Discipl Core is an innovative project that focuses on communication through personal claims of self sovereign entities as a lean, simple to use and learn technology that is the result of combining Linked Data, Open Data, Open Government, Verifiable Credential and Distributed Ledger concepts and trends without trying to reinvent wheels.
 Discipl Core is not a platform intended to rule them all, but it can be really handy when you need to support multiple platforms, make your users able to choose their own type of platform or wallet (if there are multiple to choose from that provide sufficient functionality: you decide).
 It can make your solution platform and vendor independent, make data portable (migrate from one to the other) and so on.
 You could even connect with legacy systems with it in a same way.

-Note that smart contracts are just automated responses for actors on the platforms that support them; where a platform supports maintaining a single truth, you can make all logic executed at client devices instead of on all nodes that form the platform's infrastructure.
-It is analog to database programming: you don't need it.
+Note thhe absence of smart contracts.
+Smart contracts are just automated responses for actors on the platforms that support smart contracts; where a platform supports maintaining a single truth, you can make all logic executed at client devices instead of executing this redundantly on all nodes that form the platform's infrastructure.
+It is analog to database programming: you don't need it, though of course you could use it, using the platform as a cloud.
+With the Discipl Pattern, we envision laws expressed in natural language sufficiently labelled to be interpreted as code (Law as code instead of Code as law).
+Decisions are never done by computers or AI.
+We hold on to an open world assumption and this means holding on to the assumption that reality is more complex than you can describe in laws or code.
+Judicature already knows this (or it should).
+Big Data is almost always biased too.
+We hold on to the established concept in that we resolve conflicts with mutual agreements which all stakeholders genuinely accept, the produce of real dialogue about the non controlversial essence of what drives us in our opinions and beliefs.
+Where there's no conflict in needs, then there's nothing to resolve or to do for humans other than automating it.

-Why would you use this?
+Why you would use Discipl Core?

 For instance: you can maintain, retrieve information on all supported (and suitable) platforms and have people use their verifiable credential solution of their own choice within a single implementation.
-This is handy for instance when giving tourists reduction or vote rights in return of attesting their stay at hoteliers that also can choose their own platform and method of identifying for enrolling in such service as it would allow them to pay their taxes in a more convenient automated way.
+This is handy for instance when giving tourists reduction or vote rights in return of attesting their stay at hoteliers that also can choose their own platform and method of identifying for enrolling in such service as it would allow them to pay their taxes (we all should have agreed with as being part of the community of this country) in a more convenient automated way.
+One of these tourists could be a teacher from Amsterdam who after expressing his need for self actualisation would have automatically found and enrolled in getting a benefit specifically applicable for his situation.
+He would be able to easily echange it's old Diesel car for an e-bike using a special one time grant after his drivers license was revoked due to having problems with his sight, a decision he does not accept however so a process could be started to handle this conflict automaticly.
 It would also enable free open anonymous statistics with which more can be done in other use cases.
+It would probably give rise to open decentralised free marketplaces and social media.
+All this using Discipl (or compatible apps; everyone can build upon it for free).

 But this is peanuts compared to what we're aiming at.
+Taxes, benefits, grants, all things money; in the end all this will not be neccasary in the society we envision.
 It is experimental too though and is AS IS.
 Use it as you like.
+We never promised you a rose garden.

+Enough mumbo jumbo ? ;-)

 ## The Discipl Core API